When do I fill out the FAFSA?

 Whose income do I report if my parents are divorced?

-The parent you lived with the most during the last 12 months.
+The parent who provided you with the most support during the last 12 months.

-My parents are divorced and I lived with each of them equally during the last 12 months.
+My parents are divorced and I received the same amount of support from them over the last 12 months.
 Whose income should I enter on the FAFSA?

 One of my parents recently lost their job and can no longer afford to pay for college.
 What can I do?